 MISINFORMATION: SETTING THE RECORD STRAIGHT

-Do you have a different public policy question for Misinformation?
-Send it to firstname.lastname@example.org.
+Do you have a different public policy questions for Misinformation?
+Send Newsday an email: firstname.lastname@example.org.

 Ever submitted a letter to the editor and wondered why it wasn’t published?
 Sometimes – not always – it’s because Newsday’s research revealed that the information in the letter wasn’t quite accurate.
 So the letter disappears into a void, which may leave writers wondering what happened.
 That's why we're introducing this regular feature, “Misinformation,” on our blog -- to try to set the record straight about a wrong fact or impression.